Natural Stone Cleaning

 Stone Cleaning Methods, Materials & Specialist Techniques

 Our stone cleaning toolkit includes four primary systems, each suited to different stone types and soiling conditions.
-The correct choice is determined during our initial survey and confirmed through test patching before any full-scale work begins.

 Frequently Asked Questions